DesWudio/Show-Image-Coordinates/README.md

 You can get the coordinates of the pixel by clicking the right mouse button at anywhere you want.

 This widget written in python 3.7.
 Tkinter is used for image path selection and OpenCV is used for implementing mouse events and interface.
-The main program is Show-Image-Coordinates.py, and Show-Image-Coordinates.exe is a wrapped executable file.